Our Long Day Care centre is licensed for 50 children and cares for children from 20 months -school age.

 Please ensure all of your child’s clothes and belongings are labelled.

-Both services provide milk, juice and water throughout the day.
+Both services provide water throughout the day.
 We also provide afternoon tea.
 Both services have afternoon tea menus which change weekly.
 These have been devised with your child’s health and nutrition recommendations in mind.
+These menus have been designed in consultation with representatives from Mid North Coast Local Health District – Munch and Move program.

 Due to licensing regulations it is a requirement of the service to ensure children in care for extended periods of time receive 70% of their DRI ( Daily recommended intake ) whilst at care.
 We request when you pack your child’s lunch box daily you consider your child’s DRI.

 Please ensure you pack an adequate amount of food.
-Should you be concerned about your child’s food or water intake please talk to a staff member.
+Should you be concerned about your child’s food or water intake please talk to a educator.

 If your child has specific dietary requirements, please bring these to the attention of the Director during you parent interview.